-Normally for Christmas dinner, we have ham.
-This year, Susan suggested that we have Crown Roast of Pork.
+Normally for Christmas dinner we have ham.
+However, this year, Susan suggested that we have a Crown Roast of Pork.
 This is something that I’ve never made before, so I spent a fair amount of time researching the different techniques that could be used.

 The first question that I had to answer was whether or not to brine the pork.
 The answer – yes.
 The next question was whether to use a liquid brine or a dry rub.
 Initially, I was going to use the same brine that I use for roast chicken.
-At the last minute, however, I remembered how incredibly good Julia Child’s Rôti de Porc Poêlé was with a dry rub, so I decided to go that route.
+However, at the last minute I remembered how incredibly good Julia Child’s Rôti de Porc Poêlé was with a dry rub, so I decided to go that route.

 I used the following ingredients for the dry rub: Kosher salt, freshly ground black pepper, dried thyme (because I didn’t have any fresh), chopped fresh rosemary and minced garlic.

-Because there are only three of us, I got the smallest roast that the butcher said would work.
-It was about 6½ pounds.
-I think that a larger one would have made a better presentation.
+Because there are only three of us, I got the smallest roast that the butcher said would work, which was about 6½ pounds.
+Thought in hindsight I think that a larger one would have made a better presentation.

 Anyway, I mixed all of the dry rub ingredients together in a small bowl.

 One of the apparent problems in making the Crown Roast of Pork is the uneven cooking of the meat because of its shape.
-To solve this problem, I decided to cook the roast bone side down at a high heat for part of the time, and then bone side up at a much lower temperature for the remainder of the time.
-Specifically, I cooked the roast bone side down at 475° F until it was well browned and had reached a temperature of 110° F. This took about 45 minutes.
-I carefully flipped the roast bone side up, poured on some Vermouth, and reduced the oven temperature to 300° F. I continued to roast it until the pork registered 145° F. This took another 45 minutes.
+To solve this problem I decided to cook the roast bone side down at a high heat for part of the time and then bone side up at a much lower temperature for the remainder of the time.
+Specifically, I cooked the roast bone side down at 475° F until it was well browned and had reached a temperature of 110° F, which took about 45 minutes.
+I carefully flipped the roast bone side up, poured on some Vermouth, and reduced the oven temperature to 300° F. I continued to roast it until the pork registered 145° F, which took another 45 minutes.